rbuchberger/jekyll_icon_list/README.md

 end
 ```

-in your \_config.yml there are a few settings you should add:
+in your \_config.yml there are a few settings to add.
+Here's an example:
 ```
 # _config.yml

 icon_list:
-  default_path: /images/here/ # Default directory for your icons
+  default_path: /images/here/
-  defaults: # HTML attributes to add to your various elements.
+  defaults:
     ul: class="icon-list"
     li: class="icon-list-item"
     svg: overflow="visible" class="icon"
-    img: class="wish-i-could-join-the-inline-svg-master-race"
+    img: class="wish-i-had-inline-svgs"

 svg:
   optimize: true # Optional setting, tells svg-inliner to clean up your SVGs.

 ```

+Basically all this plugin's settings are set under `icon_list:` in your config file.

+* `default_path:`- Prepended to the filenames specified in your data file.
+* `defaults:` - HTML attributes to include with your markup.

 create the file:
 `/_data/icon_list.yml`

 And fill it with your icons in the following format:

 ```
 # /_data/icon_list.yml